microsoft/Olive/docs/source/tutorials/configure_systems.rst

 Note:

-- Isolated ORT System does not support olive_managed_env and can only be used to evaluate ONNX models.
+- Isolated ORT System does not support :code:`olive_managed_env`` and can only be used to evaluate ONNX models.
 - The accelerators for Isolated ORT system is optional.
 If not provided, Olive will get the available execution providers installed in current virtual environment and infer its device.
 - For each accelerator, either device or execution_providers is optional but not both if the accelerators are specified.
 If device or execution_providers is not provided, Olive will infer the device or execution_providers if possible.